 In spite of his known penchant for elaborate pranks, Ian of Stark Raving Mad manages to fool Henry and the audience for an entire episodeEpisode "Coffin to Go'' by disguising himself as a funeral home employee.

 Rollin (Martin Landau), Paris (Leonard Nimoy), and Casey (Lynda Day George) on Mission: Impossible not only made use of this trope, but gradually turned it into a cliche.
 This was done in two ways: In some early episodes, the target would be someone who just so happened to look like Martin Landau with make-up and a wig; then Rollin Hand would later replace this person.
 The other version, which was done occasionally with Landau and almost always with Nimoy and George, was to use an ordinary guest actor for the target; then once Rollin (or Paris or Casey) had donned the disguise, the guest actor would play him as well.
+Many episodes actually showed the team Master of Disguise creating the mask and studying the mannerisms of the person he/she was planning to impersonate to make it look plausible that they could make the switch.

 In the 1980s revival series the masks were made automatically with a digital camera (with an umbilical the size of a small fire hose), a computer, and a sort of vacuum forming machine.